 By any metric, 2020 proved to be the year that would test many aspects of the economy, governments, financial markets, health care systems and civil society.
 The year brought about many brave and aggressive actions by policymakers, the entire front line of the health care industry and the scientists developing vaccines and therapeutics.

-- During the third-quarter, the Thornburg Limited Term Income Fund (I shares) returned 1.38%, significantly outperforming the Bloomberg Barclays Intermediate Government/Credit Index, which returned 0.61%.
-The fund’s third-quarter performance placed it in the top quartile among 594 funds in the Morningstar Short-Term Bond category, based on total returns without sales charge.
-The strategy remains in the top 1% on a year-to-date, one-year, and three-year basis versus 585, 581 and 515 funds in the same category for the period ending September 30, 2020, based on total returns without sales charge.
+- During the fourth quarter, the Thornburg Limited Term Income Fund (I shares) returned 0.93%, outperforming the Bloomberg Barclays Intermediate Government/Credit Index, which returned 0.48%.
+The fund remains in the top 10% of all funds in Morningstar’s Short-Term Bond category on a one-year, three-year, five-year and 10-year basis versus 574, 514, 458, and 300 category funds, respectively, for the period ended December 31, 2020, based on total returns net of sales charge.

 Current Positioning and Outlook

 Year-ahead outlooks are a required offering of the professional investing community.
 However, in our eyes, the key lesson of 2020 is the potential futility of predictions.
 That said, looking ahead into 2021, it’s highly likely that volatility across many asset classes will not be as extreme as 2020.

 The central bank liquidity tsunami has had a powerful and long-lasting effect on markets.
 The aggregated purchases of securities by global central banks remain much higher in absolute terms, as well as relative to global GDP, than directly after the 2008 Great Financial Crisis.
 Moreover, most central banks have demonstrated the willingness to adjust this trajectory as conditions change.